asura1234/Contacts/README.md

 - Animate a shadow showing and hiding during and after scrolling

 ## Limitations
-I do not want to overcomplicate the problem.
+I do not wish to overcomplicate the problem.
+My goal is to replicate the behavior exhibit in [video of the Contacts app](challenge.mov).
 Therefore I've set forth the following limitations for myself so that the challenge can be completed within a reasonable timeframe.

 - No third party library was used in this project as required by the challenge.
 - The cirlcular profile images are set to a fixed size of 80 px by 80 px instead of dynamically sized.